 As an employer you can choose what amount you pay if you have to make someone redundant.
 If you do choose to have a payment policy specific to your own firm it must not be less generous than the statutory minimum.

 If you do choose to develop an enhanced package you must apply this fairly in all cases whilst the policy is active.

-The statutory redundancy payment must be paid by all employers where they terminate the employment of a staff member 2.
+The statutory redundancy payment must be paid by all employers where they terminate the employment of a staff member.
+A payment is only due to an employee with two years’ continuous service.
 The payments are based on several criteria covering length of continuous employment, age and weekly pay (or an upper limit if this is lower).

 At the time of publication of this white paper the calculations are as follows: